 The Texas Interscholastic League Foundation is one of the truly unique and special aspects of UIL participation.
+Participants in UIL academic state meets are eligible to apply.
 During a typical academic year, TILF will disburse more than \$1 million to nearly 600 students attending colleges and universities throughout Texas.

 Amounts of scholarships range from \$500 for one year to \$20,000 over four years.
 Some scholarships target specific students who select certain majors, attend specific colleges or universities or compete in specific contests.
-For more complete information, refer to the TILF website at tilfoundation.org.
+For more complete information, refer to the TILF website at www.tilfoundation.org.